 Imported to the US in 1846 from Tabasco, Mexico, this pepper made its way to Avery Island, LA, where the McIlhenny family used it in a hot sauce that became so popular and famous that now Tabasco sauce is synonymous with hot sauce.
 The 2”-long, tapered Tabasco is a very hot pepper, borne in copious quantities on a short, compact plant.

-JERSEY KNIGHT – 1 gallon pots.
+JERSEY KNIGHT – Bundled roots.
 All-male hybrid with bigger spears.
 Does not make seed, so doesn’t become weedy.
 Best selection for dense clay soils.
 Very productive and disease-resistant.
 Zone 2.

-PURPLE PASSION – Roots, 5 per bundle.
+PURPLE PASSION – Bundled roots.
 Beautiful deep burgundy-colored spears with high sugar content, tender, less stringy, great raw in salads.
+Zone 2

 ARCADIA – 94 days hybrid.

-Rugged plants stand up to heat, cold, mildew; refined heads in summer hold well
+Rugged plants stand up to heat, cold, mildew; refined heads in summer hold well, good side-shoot production.

 Instead of heads this Italian heirloom produces sweet, broccoli-flavored leaves and tops over a long season.
 The more you cut, the more you get!
 Pick as needed for soups, stews, pasta, ravioli-stuffing, stir-fries and salads.
 A gourmet treat used in the traditional Italian soup ‘Minestra’, hence the name.